 A simple hover effect reveals basic credentials, and her author bio page extensively covers her experience, credentials, and education.
 She also has a Google knowledge panel.

 Content contributor credentials

 But, Byrdie does a lot more than hire expert authors to enhance E-A-T. It also integrates expert advice into the body of the copy with a “Meet the Experts” section.
 This introduces subject-matter experts whose advice is featured in the piece and links out to the experts’ digital properties, as well.

 Trustworthy source citations

 In addition, Byrdie cites medical studies and research papers using footnotes to build trust.
 All of this is clearly focused on building E-A-T for the site.

 And it works.

-The teeth whitening post, by the way, ranks on Google page one for more than 2,821 keywords and is estimated to attract over 72,182 in monthly organic traffic.
+The teeth whitening post, by the way, ranks on Google page one for more than 2,821 keywords and attracts 865,200 organic visits per year.

 Editorial guidelines drive quality content (and domain-level E-A-T)